19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/25 Coins/Mirror, Hand.md

 # Mirror, Hand

-A small metal handled hand mirror that lets you see around corners, and look at creature's without making eye contact.
+A small metal handled hand mirror that lets you see around corners, and look at creatures without making eye contact.

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |